vaibhavsagar/website/blog/static-haskell-nix.md

 "Using '<function>' in statically linked applications requires at runtime the shared libraries from the glibc version used for linking"
 ```

+which is definitely something to watch out for if you plan on deploying these
+executables to a machine that might be running a different version of `glibc`.
-but these don't seem to cause any issues in practice.
-You can confirm that the
-executable has been statically linked by running
+You can confirm that the executable has been statically linked by running

 ```bash
 $ ldd dist/build/blank-me-up/blank-me-up